 “I called my husband Jason during my lunch break to tell him what I thought of the job so far.
 The minute I hung up the phone, I felt chest pain,” Hartung said.
 The week before, Debbie felt similar chest pain and ended up going to the fire department to have her heart monitored, which did not show any concerns at that time.

-By the time Jason drove from Sawyer to Velva, Debbie was still sitting in her car as the pain and symptoms worsened.
+By the time Jason drove to Velva, Debbie was still sitting in her car as the pain and symptoms worsened.
 She couldn’t lift her head off the steering wheel, her arms and legs were going numb, she was dry heaving and having pain right in the center of her chest.

 Shortly after, an ambulance arrived and transported Debbie to Trinity Health Hospital in Minot.